hendelbah/portfolio/README.md

 ## Unique characters
 A small application that contains tools for finding unique characters in given string.

-This is a project for FoxmindEd Python courses, for worring with packaging and CLI.
+This is a project for FoxmindEd Python courses, for working with packaging and CLI.
 It is well documented and covered with tests(pytest).

 It is performed as a python package and has importable utilities and also CLI